-The columns are fractured horizontal, just like a stack of hexagonal stone pieces.
-At least that what is looks like.
-So basically science says it is a massive pile of a cooled and fractured network of ancient lava.
+The columns are fractured horizontally, just like a stack of hexagonal stone pieces.
+At least, that is what it looks like.
+So basically, science says it is a massive pile of a cooled and fractured network of ancient lava.

 Now, it’s up to you to choose which story to believe.

 My story of the trip to Giant’s Causeway

-I went there when I was in Dublin and took a 1-day trip to Northern Ireland, from an agency from Dublin.
-Ireland is a small country, and there are many 1-day trips that you can take everywhere in the country, from Dublin, and even in Northern Ireland (which is part of the UK).
+I went there when I was in Dublin and took a 1-day trip to Northern Ireland from an agency from Dublin.
+Ireland is a small country, and there are many 1-day trips that you can take everywhere in the country, from Dublin, and even to Northern Ireland (which is part of the UK).

 The place was full of tourists.
-There is a touristic centre, which has a museum of the Giant’s Causeway, a souvenir shop and a cafeteria.
+There is a tourist centre, which has a museum of the Giant’s Causeway, a souvenir shop and a cafeteria.

-From the Visitor Center, it’s a 30 minutes walk to the actual site.
+From the Visitor Center, it’s a 30-minute walk to the actual site.
 You can walk along the bay or take the small bus provided, which was full of seniors when I was there.
 If the weather is nice, there is no need to bother with that.

 The place is so amazing and the walk is short.
 If you decide to be lazy and take the bus, you have to pay for it 2.5 pounds (yes, British money – in 2016).
-You can pay in euro, too.
+You can pay in euros, too.

 Take care when you step on the stones.

 It can be slippery, and there were many cases of people who fell into the water and needed special help to get out, so try to watch your step and don’t ruin your holiday!

 If you look outside, the place looks like in the middle of nowhere, and if the weather is rainy and foggy, you just might feel like the end of the world is coming.